-April 11th.
-The wind became settled, and the sky serene, though there was still a little snow.
+APRIL 11; the wind became settled, and the sky serene, though there was still a little snow.
 The travellers were recovered; and the guides having received the promised files, departed very happy; being, however, to return the next day for a new spear each, in place of those that were broken, with wood to repair one of the canoes, which was much damaged.
-The average dimensions of these was about twenty feet in length, by a foot and half in breadth.
+The average dimensions of these was about twenty feet in length, by a foot and a half in breadth.
 Some specimens of the salmon and lake trout were procured; but we afterwards got much better ones from the sides of the sledges that we had purchased from them, which were formed of these fishes, frozen together into a mass.
 The service of the day, Sunday, was not omitted.

-12th.
-There was a fresh breeze from the north-eastward, but it was not cold.
+April 12; there was a fresh breeze from the north-eastward, but it was not cold.
 It was necessary to build a new place for the thermometer, the other being inundated with water.
 A party came from the huts to thank us, bringing a valuable seal-skin as a present, with another of a pair of gloves for the mate, in lieu of a borrowed pair which the dogs had eaten.
-They received their wood of course, and gave us the native names of the fish used in constructing their sledges, which we had bought, informing us that they were caught in the lake of Neitchillee.
-The descriptions of these, amounting to four, must be sought in the report on the Natural History of this country.
+They received their wood of course, and gave us the native names of the fish used in constructing their sledges, which he had bought, informing us that they were caught in the lake of Neitchillee.

-13th.
-The temperature rose so much, as nearly to reach the freezing point, and the sky was overcast.
-It was still remarkable, that during the changes of the wind on this day, the highest degree of the thermometer was when it blew from the north, and that it sank very quickly when the wind changed to the south.
-We were not yet prepared with a solution for this fact.
+April 13: the temperature rose so much, as nearly to reach the freezing point, and the sky was overcast.
+It was still remarkable, that during the changes of the wind on this day. the highest degree of the thermometer was when it blew from the north, and that it sank very quickly when the wind changed to the south.
+We were not yet prepared with a solution of this fact.
 It is more easy to say than to prove, that there was open sea to the north, and that the south wind blew over a great extent of frozen land.
 There was ice enough, and land enough also, in the former direction, to render this explanation more acceptable in the closet, to those whom words will satisfy, than to us who knew the country.
-It was our business at least to wait for a better, whether that should arrive or not. native came to beg a new stick for his spear, in lieu of his own, which was broken: but we thought it expedient to refuse him.
+It was our business at least to wait for a better, whether that should arrive or not.
+A native came to beg a new stick for his spear, in lieu of his own, which was broken; but we thought it expedient to refuse him.
 To give lightly, was to deprive ourselves of the power of rewarding; even had it not been absolutely necessary to keep up the price of our commodities, lest they should fall to no value, and deprive us of the future means of purchasing what was indispensable.